Pure-Battlefield/gswat/README.md

 #The Pure Game Server Web Administration Tool
 ***
-The intent of this tool is to make administering serversa breeze without ever leaving the comfort of your favorite browser, no matter what kind of device you're using.
+The intent of this tool is to make administering servers a breeze without ever leaving the comfort of your favorite browser, no matter what kind of device you're using.
 Enjoy!

 ## Setup